wp-plugins/thanks-you-counter-button/trunk/readme.txt

 * 06.10.2009 First stable release

 == Documentation and Support ==

+Side bar Thanks Stat widget has filter hook 'thanks_stat_sidebar' for its content.

+Admin dashboard Thanks widget has filter hook 'thanks_stat_dashboard' for its content.

+Thank You button has filter hook 'thanks_thankyou_button' for its html code now.

+You can use those hooks in your plugins or just in function.php of your WP theme.
+Look on this code sample for your reference:

+function thankStatModify($output) {
+// $output is the code of widget or button to modify.
+I add text to it here, from the begin and to the end.

+  return 'before '.$output.' after';

+}

+add_filter('thanks_stat_sidebar', thankStatModify);

+// and/or

+add_filter('thanks_stat_dashboard', thankStatModify);

+//and/or

+add_filter('thanks_thankyou_button', thankStatModify);

 You can find more information about "Thank You Counter Button" plugin at this page http://www.shinephp.com/thank-you-counter-button-wordpress-plugin/